Self-Checker: Plug-and-Play Modules for Fact-Checking with Large Language Models: Experiments

-An example from Fever dataset is shown in Figure~\ref{fig:example_fever}.
-The verification of claims in Fever involves three tasks: \begin{itemize} \item Document retrieval: given a claim $c$, models are asked to predict search queries $\{q_1, q_2, ...,q_k\}$ to retrieve a set of evidence articles $\{p_1, p_2, ...,p_k\}$ from a knowledge source. \item Sentence retrieval: given a claim $c$ and relevant passages $\{p_1, p_2, ...,p_k\}$, models are required to select evidence sentences $\{s_1,...,s_n\}$ from the articles.
-The evidence sentences can be sentences supporting or refuting the claim, depending on the design of entailment labels. \item Verdict prediction: given a claim $c$ and evidence sentences $\{e_1,...,e_n\}$, models need to predict an entailment label. \end{itemize} Claims in Fever only contain a single piece of information and do not need to be further decomposed.
-There are three entailment labels in Fever: \textsc{Supported},\textsc{Refuted} and \textsc{NotEnoughInfo}.
-A claim is verified as \textsc{NotEnoughInfo} if there is not information in Wikipedia can support or refute the claim, either because the claim is too general or too detailed.
-We perform experiments on the test set, which contains 9999 records and has balanced class distribution.
-The names of evidence Wikipedia passages and the index of evidence sentences are provided in the dataset.
-In the process of claim verification, the names of evidence articles are regarded as search queries.
+\paragraph{\dataset{} Dataset} The fact-checking process of LLM response in the \dataset{} dataset involves four subtasks: (1)~Claim detection: Given a long paragraph $t$, models are required to generate a set of claims $\{c_1,c_2,...,c_m\}$ that require evidence or proof to support their accuracy or truthfulness.
+(2)~Document retrieval: Given a claim $c$, models are expected to predict search queries $\{q_1, q_2, ...,q_k\}$ to retrieve relevant articles from a knowledge source.
+(3)~Sentence retrieval: Given a claim $c$ and relevant passages $\{p_1, p_2, ...,p_k\}$, models are required to select evidence sentences $\{s_1,...,s_n\}$ from the articles.
+These evidence sentences can either (partially) support or refute the claim, depending on the veracity label design.
+(4)~Verdict prediction: Given a claim $c$ and the evidence sentences $\{e_1, ..., e_n\}$, models are required to predict the veracity label.
+The fact-checking process requires the \claimprocessor{}, \querygenerator{}, \evidenceseeker{}, and \classifier{} modules.

-To verify a claim in Fever dataset, the \framework{} first utilizes the \querygenerator{} to generate search queries to retrieve documents.
-After obtaining relevant passages, the \evidenceseeker{} returns the index of selected sentences.
-Finally, the \classifier{} predicts the final verdict based on concatenation of all evidence sentences.
+\paragraph{FEVER Dataset} In the FEVER~\cite{thorne2018fever} dataset, claims consist of a single piece of information and do not require further decomposition.
+The verification of a claim in FEVER involves document retrieval, sentence retrieval and verdict prediction.
+The FEVER dataset uses three identification labels: \textsc{Supported}, \textsc{Refuted}, and \textsc{NotEnoughInfo}.
+A claim is verified as \textsc{NotEnoughInfo} if there is insufficient information in Wikipedia to support or refute the claim, either because the claim is too general or too detailed.
+The dataset provides the names of evidence Wikipedia passages and the indices of evidence sentences.
+In the verification process, the names of evidence articles serve as search queries.
+To verify a claim in the FEVER dataset, the \framework{} framework adopts \querygenerator{}, \evidenceseeker{}, and \classifier.
+We follow the experiment setting in the previous research~\cite{zhao-etal-2023-verify} and use the same subset of Fever.